Snoozy/marble-ios/README.md

 Add a popup tableview when typing in a textfield involving board names.

-finish code revamp for model, cells, and supporting files

 store auth token in keychain not nsuserdefaults

 **Other:**